blackberry/Community/news/Latest_News.md

 ### VideoPlayerSample Relocation Within Cascades-Community-Samples
-[Shadab Rashid] has relocated VideoPlayerSample so it is a top-level directory for consistency within the [Cascades-Community-Samples](http://github.com/blackberry/Cascades-Community-Samples) repository.
+[Shadab Rashid][surashid] has relocated VideoPlayerSample so it is a top-level directory for consistency within the [Cascades-Community-Samples](http://github.com/blackberry/Cascades-Community-Samples) repository.

-_Source_: [Shadab Rashid], on August 3, 2012
+_Source_: [Shadab Rashid][surashid], on August 3, 2012

 <!-- RECORDED UNTIL HERE -->